Practice Helpers 5: What To Do When You Practice

 New Material

-When your child is learning something new, the goal is to work in small steps to succeed at every learning stage.
+When your child is learning something new, the goal is to work in small steps and be successful at every learning stage.
 Don’t try to play the whole piece right away.
 Instead, work on just one phrase (or just a few notes).

 This stage is all about building confidence.
 Once they’re confident with that section, you can add the following phrase and gradually link them together.
 Even when playing multiple phrases, keep revisiting each one individually to strengthen it.